-6. Fall-arrest systems
+6. FALL-ARREST SYSTEMS

-A fall-arrest system means equipment intended to reduce the severity of an injury to a person if a fall does occur.
+A fall-arrest system means equipment designed to reduce the severity of an injury to a person if a fall does occur.
 These systems include catch platforms, individual fall-arrest systems and industrial safety nets.

 6.1 Catch platforms